tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 # Healthy Eat
 By Tianli Ding (td2)
 Moderator: Haiming Zhang (haiming2)
-This is a mobile app for CS242 final project
+This is a website for CS242 final project

 ## Abstract
 ### Project Purpose & Motivation